CarlyMakalela/se-assignment-1-setting-up-your-developer-environment-CarlyMakalela/README.md

    - Pylance: Enhances Python editing features like type checking and autocomplete.
    - Path Intellisense: Autocompletes filenames in the project.

-## A GitHub Repository Containing a Sample Project

-### Create and Push a Sample Project to GitHub
-1. I created a repository on GitHub:
-   - I logged into my GitHub account.
-   - I clicked on the "New" button to create a new repository.
-   - I named the repository "my_project" and left it as public.
-   - I clicked "Create repository".

-2. I linked my local repository to GitHub:
-   - In the GitHub page, I copied the repository URL.
-   - In , I navigated to my project folder:
-     ```bash
-     cd my_project
-     ```
-   - I added the remote repository:
-     ```bash
-     git remote add origin [your-repo-URL]
-     ```
-   - I pushed my initial commit:
-     ```bash
-     git push -u origin master
-     ```

-3. I added a .gitignore file:
-   - I created a file named `.gitignore` in the project folder.
-   - I added common files and directories to ignore (e.g., `__pycache__/`, `*.pyc`, `.vscode/`).

 ## Reflection on my Challenges

 ### My Experience